napari/docs/docs/plugins/advanced_topics/widget_communication.md

 ## Widget name

-When widget is added to the viewer as plugin contribution (by using a menu or `add_plugin_dock_widget`), it is assigned a name.
+When a widget is added to the viewer via a plugin contribution (by using a menu or `add_plugin_dock_widget`), it is assigned a name.
 The name is created by concatenating the widget `display_name` from the plugin manifest and the plugin name in parentheses, like this: `"Widget name (plugin_name)"`.
 Note: this is the same name that is shown in the napari menus and the title bar of the widget.

 ```{important}